fosspill/rust-bot/README.md

 Rust discord bot for the GoL Dicord server

 # Todo
-* Make code cleaner.
+* Started: Make code cleaner.
-* Make the player-list function properly async
+* Done?
+Make the player-list function properly async
 * Make message cooldown individual rather than global
-* Add !mentionme command.
+* Done: Add !mentionme command.
 Will result in the bot mentioning the issuer when new blog posts are detected.
 * Add !stop command. ^

 # Instructions